StevenBontius/Cyclistic/analyze.md

 ```
 ![rideable_per_type](pictures/rideable_per_type.png)

+We can see that both rider types use an electric bike for roughly the same percentage of their rides.
+Casual riders are the only ones that use docked_bikes.
+This amounts to 12% of their total bike rides.
+Member riders do not use docked_bikes.

+## What is a docked bike?

+A quick analysis shows no clear indications of what a docked bike might be.
+The internet doed not provide any information, so the Chicago data portal was contacted to provide more information.

 ### Conclusions
 * Members do not use docked_bikes, whereas 12% of the rides of casual riders used docked bikes.